 An operating system is a set of preconfigured software that is used by the computer to understand the user’s intention.
-In simple words, an operating system works as a bridge between user and computer.
+In simple words, an operating system works as a bridge between the user and the computer.
 Because the computer doesn’t understand the human interaction technique or method he only knows binary language like 0,1.

-So in order to communicate with the computer, we need some middleman which is the operating system.
+So to communicate with the computer, we need some middleman which is the operating system.
 Operating systems create an environment where the user can run any programs or communicate with software and all applications in a comfortable and well-organized way.

-It also helps manage the software or hardware resource such as file management, memory management, input/output, and many peripheral devices like a disc drive, printers, etc. Some popular operating systems are Linux OS, Windows OS Mac OS, VMS, OS/400, etc.
+It also helps manage software or hardware resource such as file management, memory management, input/output, and many peripheral devices like a disc drive, printers, etc. Some popular operating systems are Linux OS, Windows OS Mac OS, VMS, OS/400, etc.

 In the early Times if you want to change what a computer is doing we have to change the wires but later on, it was replaced by the operating system.
 The instruction was given to the computer with punch cards and magnetic tape if we want to run the different programs we have to wipe out the first program from memory and then load another program into memory.